ChemicalDice/ChemicalDice/Readme.rst

 and make a single fused data.
 The ``fuseFeatures`` method can be used to fuse the data and save it in a csv file.
 The fusion methods to use given by methods argument.
-Methods available for fusing data are ‘AER’, ‘pca’, ‘ica’, ‘ipca’, ‘cca’, ‘tsne’, ‘kpca’, ‘rks’, ‘SEM’, ‘autoencoder’, and ‘tensordecompose’.
-The components to keep from different data can be provided by ``n_components``\ aggumrent.
+Methods available for fusing data are ‘AER’, ‘pca’, ‘ica’, ‘ipca’, ‘cca’, ‘tsne’, ‘kpca’, ‘rks’, ‘SEM’ and ‘tensordecompose’.
+The number of components to keep from different data in fusion can be provided by ``n_components``\ aggumrent.
 Reduced dimensions to use for Autoencoder Reconstruction can be provided by ``AER_dim`` argument.
 Argument ``save_dir`` can be used to specify directory for saving the